Gradient-descent methods for scalable quantum detector tomography: Numerical Experiments

 PNR detectors, such as those implemented as SNSPDs, can exhibit sensitivity to Hilbert spaces of very large dimension e.g. on the order of $10^5$ or more~\cite{tiedau2019high, schapeler2021quantum}, via use of time-multiplexed detector design \cite{Fitch2003}.
 Therefore, it is important to examine how the time complexity of a QDT approach scales with the Hilbert space dimension.
 Fig. \ref{fig:ideal_wall_clock} shows the wall clock time taken for each algorithm when optimizing Eq. \ref{diag_op_prob_reg} for an ideal PNR detector.
 To control for the fact that the gradient descent algorithm is always run with a fix number of iterations in our experiments Fig. \ref{fig:ideal_wall_iter} shows the wall clock time taken per iteration for each algorithm.
 The plot shows that the time per iteration for CCO follows a similar trend as the overall wall clock time indicating that as the problem size increases the cost for each iteration of the CCO method greatly increases.
 The gradient descent method by contrast remains relatively constant in both its wall clock time and per iteration wall clock time.
 This is due to the fact that, during each iteration, interior point CCO methods compute both gradients and the Hessian matrix and then must solve the Karush–Kuhn–Tucker (KKT) system of linear equations which depend on these objects \cite{boyd2004convex}.
 This is much more expensive compared to gradient descent which only needs to compute the gradients of the cost function with respect to the free variables.

 Fig. \ref{fig:time_comp_fidelity} shows the average reconstruction fidelity of the two methods as the Hilbert space truncation is increased for both an ideal and $85\%$ efficient PNR detector.
-We can see that the gradient descent algorithm achieves higher values of $\bar{\mathcal{F}}$ overall.
+We can see that the gradient descent algorithm achieves higher values of $\bar{\mathcal{F}}$ in most cases.
 However, we note the average fidelity degrades for both methods as the Hilbert space dimension increases.
 This is likely because we do not increase the number of probe states used as we increase the Hilbert space dimension which increase the number of free variables in our problem without increasing the dataset size.
+We see that similar trends can be observed in the average MSE plots in Fig. \ref{fig:time_comp_mse}.

-\subsection{Memory complexity}
+\subsubsection{Memory complexity}

 Previous QDT approaches perform tomography by CCO utilizing interior-point methods \cite{lundeen2009tomography, schapeler2021quantum, liu2023optimized}, with the MOSEK solver serving as an example.
 As mentioned previously these algorithms require second-order information about the objective function that necessitates computation of the Hessian matrix \cite{bertsekas1982projected, boyd2004convex}.
 Due to this Ref. \cite{liu2023optimized} argues that in practice the main obstacle in detector tomography is limited memory resources.
 In contrast gradient descent only requires computation and storage of the gradients which requires memory that scales linearly with the number of free variables $MN$ unlike the Hessian matrix whose computationally memory requirement is quadratic in the number of free variables \cite{bishop2023deep}.
 Stochastic gradient descent can further be made more memory efficient by use of gradient accumulation techniques which allow one to use a smaller minibatch size, therefore reducing the memory required for an iteration, while still mimicking one of the effects of using a larger minibacth size i.e. obtaining a less noisy estimate of the gradients.